D3x-ter/Wiki-Guess-Game/README.md

 This game is absolutely useless.
 It is based on what I used to play with some friends.
 Here are the rules:

 1. Choose 2 random words
-2. Go to the wikipedia page of your first word
+2. Go to the wikipedia page of your first word (actually for wiki french fr.wikipedia.org)
 3. Find a way to reach the page of your second word only by using the links on the page (Kind of links like dictionary, index etc is forbidden)